Erin O'Toole nabs Canada’s coveted racist statue demographic - The Beaverton

 Erin O’Toole nabs Canada’s coveted racist statue demographic

 “What happened to our brother John A. McDonald in was devastating,” said the statue of John A. McDonald in ’s Queen’s Park.
-“To see an elected official choose to stand up for us, first, before any other living Canadian… it’s touching.”
+“To see an elected official choose to stand up for us, first, before any other living Canadian… ’s touching.”

 After activists dismantled the statue in Montreal, brand new Conservative Party leader Erin O’Toole leveraged his new seat of power for its first and most important order of business: posting quick-thinking tweets defending the statue’s right to stand in public.
 Statues across the nation have since pledged to vote for the as long as O’Toole is in power.

-“Erin O’Toole understands that all I want to do is glorify this country’s history of Indigenous genocide while also having a bunch of birds shit on my head,” an indignant statue of John A. McDonald standing in Charlottestown explained.
+“Erin O’Toole understands that all I want to do is glorify this country’s of Indigenous genocide while also having a bunch of birds shit on my head,” an indignant statue of John A. McDonald standing in Charlottestown explained.
 “Both of those rights are under threat right now.
 I dread the clinical context of a museum, and the Statue Bible clearly states there will be no birds to shit on me in Statue Hell.”

 “The racist statue vote is important to us,” a Conservative analyst explained.
 “With them, we have a great chance of locking down support from generic condo sculptures, broken park fountains, and, if we’re lucky, all of the shoes in the Bata Shoe Museum.”